SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 What do the results mean?

-• Uncertain, indeterminate, or inconclusive.
-These terms all mean that it's unclear whether you have celiac disease.
+• Uncertain or indeterminate: It's unclear whether you have celiac disease.

 • A biopsy to examine a tissue sample from your small intestine or your skin if you have a rash that could be from celiac disease.
 An endoscopy is used to take a sample of tissue from your small intestine.